 For Iran, political risk is the greatest ongoing threat, which was also accompanied by sanctions, preventing many of the largest construction companies from entering the market.
 Sanctions also hit the government's finances to the extent that public infrastructure investment was significantly reduced.
-In this context, the agreement Iran signed with the P5+1 countries in July 2015, which will result in sanctions being lifted in 2016, is having a positive impact on the country's Risks and Rewards scores.
-Evidencing this trend, Iran scores 42.3 out of 100 in our RRI for the Middle East this quarter, a continued improvement from last quarter's 41.0.
+However, the lifting of sanctions in early 2016 is having a positive impact on the country's Risks and Rewards scores.
+Evidencing this trend, Iran scores 42.3 out of 100 in our RRI for the Middle East this quarter, a continued improvement from last year's 37.5.